How to Become a Travel Writer (& Get Paid For It)

 And there’s nothing wrong with that.

-It’s OK to change your mind, don’t let anyone tell you otherwise.
+It’s OK to change your mind.
+Don’t let anyone tell you otherwise.

 Final thoughts: How to Become a Travel Writer